defenseunicorns/uds-common/README.md

 - `VERSION`: the version of the zarf package to publish with no default.
 This should typically be version controlled by something like release-please.

 Note that this task will publish both `arm64` and `amd64` architectures, with the exception of the `registry1` flavor which will skip the `arm64` publish.

+## Configuration Usage

+Common configuration used between repositories is located in the `config` directory and is imported via specific tool mechanisms (like Renovate's `extends` key).